Regular black holes and the first law of black hole mechanics: Testing regular black holes part 1 : models with a nondegenerate inner horizon

 which is positive due to $r_0<0$.
 The MS mass $C(v,r)$ [cf.\ Eq.~\eqref{eq:MSmass}] for the generalized dynamical Hayward model is specified by Eq.~\eqref{eq:H.RBH.f(v,r)} through the relation given in Eq.~\eqref{eq:f.def.MSmass}.
 By considering its expansion about the outer horizon in the regime $l \ll 1$, we obtain the linear coefficient

 This expression is zero only if $l=0$, but then $r_-=0$ [cf.\ Eq.~\eqref{eq:H.RBH.rm}], indicating that there is no inner horizon.
-Consequently, the dynamical Hayward model specified by Eq.~\eqref{eq:H.RBH.f(v,r)} cannot satsify the compatibility condition Eq.~\eqref{eq:w1=0} while $l \neq 0$.
+Consequently, the dynamical Hayward model specified by Eq.~\eqref{eq:H.RBH.f(v,r)} cannot satisfy the compatibility condition Eq.~\eqref{eq:w1=0} while $l \neq 0$.